paskn/R-devcontainer-template/README.md

 The template should also work with VS Code without DevPod, but I did not test it.
 It works in GitHub Codespaces.

+# Checklists

+## Before building the workspace
+1. Look at `./.devcontainer/devcontainer.json`:

+    - Do you need to change R version?
+    - Do you need `renv` to install packages listed in the template `renv.lock`?
+    - Do you want to keep the template `postCreateCommand`?
+    - If you want to use [Quarto](https://quarto.org/), you need to add it as a [feature](https://github.com/rocker-org/devcontainer-features/tree/main/src/quarto-cli).

+2. Did you configure your (remote) provider or you want to run it locally?
+If remote:
+    - Check the type of machine DevPod will request.
+Is it cheap/good?
+    - Is the timeout setting set properly?

+## During the session
+- Install packages with `renv::install()`.
+- Periodically run `renv::status()` and `renv::snapshot()`.